-Wood rot is a major threat to your crawl space and your home’s structure, and is typically caused by moisture infiltration.
+In Davenport, wood rot is a major threat to your crawl space and your home’s structure, and is typically caused by moisture infiltration.
 Here at MidAmerica Basement Systems, we offer the best crawl space repair and waterproofing in Davenport, to control and fix wood rot.
 Most home support beams are made from wood, and when that wood comes in contact with moisture, it can decay and rot, leading to structural issues over time.
-Wood rot is a common and costly problem across the globe, but with the right crawl space solutions in place, you can avoid these issues.
+Wood rot in Davenport is a common and costly problem across the globe, but with the right crawl space solutions in place, you can avoid these issues.

 If you have moisture or humidity in your crawl space, or have a dry rot problem in your home, get in touch with us right away.
 Schedule your free estimate at 563-202-1650.

 Protect Your Home From Dry Rot!

 - While dry rot is not the most common type of wood rot in Davenport, it can deal serious damage to your home and endure conditions that are too dry for other types of rot to thrive.
 In fact, up to a 75% loss in the toughness of the wood is possible with just a 1% decrease in the wood's weight of the wood.

 - Dry rot fungus spores are present in most homes and can survive for several years, waiting for the right conditions to grow.

 - Dry rot can pull moisture from moist areas to dry areas.
 It grows through mortar, concrete, masonry, and behind plaster.